 Careers in construction in Canada: Where to start?

 When it comes to transitioning to one of the many careers in construction, it is vital that you get off to a good start.
 To help you achieve this goal, we at Outpost Recruitment have compiled some top tips that will help you hit the ground running.

 It is important to remember that whether you’re starting a career in construction from scratch or transitioning from another sector, you may have to bide your time before landing your dream job.
 It is vital to use this time as an opportunity to learn and gain experience before progressing your career.

 If you are eager to excel in your career in construction then you need to be passionate about what you do.
-What’s the point in being good at what you do when you can be great.
+Why settle for simply being good at what you do when you can be great?
 The best construction candidates we work with at Outpost Recruitment are always eager to better themselves by acquiring new techniques and developing professionally.

-If you want to be a success in your career in construction in Vancouver then it is likely you’ll have to be persistent.
-You may not get your dream job right away but by remaining persistent, you stand a great chance of succeeding in the long run.
+If you want to be a success in your career in construction in Canada then it is likely you’ll have to be persistent.
+You may not get your dream job right away, but by remaining persistent you stand a great chance of succeeding in the long run.

 Professional Engineer Status

-Engineers from abroad can’t use ‘Engineer’ in their job title in until they are registered with the provincial engineering body and obtain their Professional Engineer (P Eng) status.
-This usually takes a couple of years at least.
+Engineers from abroad can’t use ‘Engineer’ in their job title until they are registered with their provincial engineering body and have obtained their Professional Engineer (P Eng) status.
+This usually takes a couple of years in Canada.

-International candidates that hold their Chartership can gain P Eng status via the Washington Accord once they gain 12 months of Canadian work experience and sit an ethics exam.
+International candidates who hold their Chartership can gain P Eng status via the Washington Accord once they gain 12 months of Canadian work experience and sit an ethics exam.

 ‘Engineer-in-training’ is a term is used by engineering graduates who are working towards their P Eng status.
 Chartered engineers can transfer their status to Canada once they register with the provincial P Eng body.